rebsonoliveira/sql-server/samples/features/temporal/product-catalog/README.md

 # ASP.NET Core Product Catalog application that uses SQL/Temporal and JSON functionalities

-This project contains an example implementation of ASP.NET Core application that shows how to implement simple product catalog application that enables you to browse current list of products, and also to see state in any point in time in history.
+This project contains an example of a simple ASP.NET Core product catalog web application that enables you to browse the current list of products, and also to see the state of products in any point in time in the history.

 ## Contents